Adam Collins

 Acting for Mr Prasanth Manghat, the former director of NMC plc (the London-listed healthcare business), in relation to claims for fraud and conspiracy brought against him and five others by Abu Dhabi Commercial Bank.
 In a four-day hearing, Daniel represented Mr Manghat in a successful challenge to the jurisdiction of the English court.
 Thereafter, the claim was moved to the ADGM, where Daniel continued to appear for Mr Manghat.

-Competition class actions: Ennis v Apple Inc; Rodger v Alphabet Inc; Spottiswoode v Nexans France SAS; and Stephan v Amazon Inc
+Competition class actions: Brook v Alphabet Inc; Ennis v Apple Inc; Rodger v Alphabet Inc; Spottiswoode v Nexans France SAS; and Stephan v Amazon Inc

-Acting in various class actions before the Competition Appeal Tribunal on the claimant and defendant sides: in Ennis, acting for the proposed class representative against Apple on behalf of UK-based app developers, seeking to recover damages for payment of excessive and unfair prices; in Spottiswoode, acting for NKT, one of the defendants, in follow-on proceedings brought on behalf of British consumers for alleged increases in electricity prices caused by a cartel in the power cables market; in Rodger, acting for the proposed class representative against Google on behalf of UK-based app developers, seeking to recover damages in relation to a range of exclusionary practices, as well as the payment of excessive and unfair prices; and in Stephan, acting for the proposed class representative against Amazon on behalf of UK-based sellers, seeking to recover damages for a variety of abusive practices that restrict competition in e-commerce, logistics, and retail markets.
+Acting in various class actions before the Competition Appeal Tribunal on the claimant and defendant sides.
+In Brook, Daniel is acting on behalf of UK advertisers in respect of Google’s abuse of dominance in the search market.
+In Ennis and Rodger, Daniel is acting on behalf of UK-based app developers in respect of inflated prices those developers have paid to make sales made via Apple’s App Store and Google’s Play Store.
+In Spottiswoode, Daniel is acting for NKT, one of the defendants, in follow-on proceedings brought on behalf of British consumers for alleged increases in electricity prices caused by a cartel in the power cables market.
+In Stephan, Daniel is acting on behalf of UK-based merchants in respect of a variety of abusive practices by Amazon that restrict competition in e-commerce, logistics, and retail markets.

 Professional discipline: Executive Counsel to the Financial Reporting Council v KPMG LLP (accountancy scheme tribunal, 30 May 2022) (individuals’ dishonesty); Executive Counsel to the Financial Reporting Council v KPMG LLP (settlement notice, 12 October 2023) (audit failings)